MyPerfectWords - Essay Writing Service

 Provide evidence rather than claiming superiority.
 I'm smarter than most people sounds arrogant; I qualified for the state math competition, states fact without comparative judgment.
 Let accomplishments speak for themselves rather than adding self-congratulation.

 Acknowledge effort behind success: not I easily achieved... but after months of practice...
 Include moments of struggle alongside success.
 Admit what you don't know or can't do.
-Self-awareness prevents arrogance—showing you understand your limitations while honestly representing your strengths.
+Self-awareness prevents arrogance, showing you understand your limitations while honestly representing your strengths.

-Should I mention activities that weren't successful?
+Should I mention activities that weren't successful in a descriptive essay about myself essay?

 Yes, especially if discussing what you learned from failure or why you pursued something despite lacking talent for it.
 Essays about noble failure or persistence despite obstacles often prove more memorable than success stories.